hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 Yours is always the right to rebel!"

 12\.
-"Ought one to seek an opportunity of death in defense of right, or ought one to take the lesson of the Gitâ and learn never to react?" the Swami was asked.
+"Ought one to seek an opportunity of death in defense of right, or ought one to take the lesson of the Gitā and learn never to react?" the Swami was asked.
 "I am for no reaction", said the Swami, speaking slowly and with a long pause.
-Then he added " — for Sannyâsins.
+Then he added " — for Sannyāsins.
 Self-defense for the householder!"

 13\.
 "It is a mistake to hold that with all men pleasure is the motive.